 A routine IT maintenance plan can keep an organization healthy in the following ways:

-System Log Monitoring and Preventive Care
+System Log Monitoring and Preventive Maintenance Tasks

 Monitoring software and hardware logs can prevent a future IT apocalypse.
-Without regular monitoring, fixable problems can accumulate and create larger challenging issues.
+Without regular monitoring, problems that are easy to fix in the early stages can accumulate and create larger challenging issues.

 Backup and Disaster Recovery